 Participants are regularly delighted that they have become not only more prolific writers, but more athletic listeners -- to their hearts and each other's.
 How?

 We write, share, and listen to each other's written responses to surprise us into new writing and inspiring ideas.
 We become each other's spiritual companions by default, simply by being present to listen to whatever the heart writes.

 The more we hear in each other's writing, the more we have to write about.
 The soul uses all of it to pull us closer to who we are and "to sit there awhile in the petals," poet Jane Hirshfield has written, "altering nothing."

-Would you like to pop in to Soul Forte, our spiritual writing gathering?
-Would you like to book a workshop to refresh your community group or business into shared moments of wonder and surprise?
+Would you like to pop in to Soul Forte, our workshop to write, talk, and imagine?
+Would you like to book a workshop to refresh your community or business into shared moments of wonder and surprise?
 Send us a message for that or other requests.
 We will get back to you soon!